 Finding out your loved one is living with dementia can be difficult emotionally, with many new things to consider as they progress along their journey.
-Changes in cognitive ability can result in difficulty communicating, alterations in behavior and often memory loss.
-Here we will cover just some tips for caring for your spouse if they are living with dementia.
+Changes in cognitive ability can result in difficulty communicating, alterations in behavior, and often memory loss.
+Here we will cover tips for caring for your spouse if they are living with the disease.

 What is Dementia?

-Dementia is an umbrella term describing a variety of different symptoms which can affect someone’s cognitive ability.
-The most commonly known types of dementia are Alzheimer’s, frontotemporal dementia and vascular dementia, although there are many more.
+Dementia is an umbrella term describing a variety of different symptoms that can affect someone’s mental capacity.
+The most commonly known types of dementia are Alzheimer’s, frontotemporal dementia, vascular dementia, and Lewy Body Dementia.

 Once someone develops dementia, they will have it for life; the dementia journey can lead to a decrease in cognitive function and many other changes in behavior and care needs.

 Sometimes your loved one’s behavior can be negative or alarming.
 Approach each situation with patience and compassion.
 It also helps to keep in mind that the changes aren’t a reflection of your care.

 When approaching changes in behavior there are several ways you can accommodate it.
 For example, if your loved one insists on doing something potentially harmful, try and find a safe and creative way for them to do it without controlling the behavior.

 Make sure to check in with the doctor if you notice any changes in their behavior.
 There may be a good reason for the change, such as an adverse response to medication.

 A good way to monitor their progress is to keep a diary of what is happening to them and your response.
 This can help to outline what may be triggering certain behaviors and what you can do to help avoid them in the future, or the best ways to deal with them.

 Remember you don’t have to manage challenging behaviors on your own; there are many different support systems from charities to care homes and doctors who can help to provide unique tips for your loved one’s behavioral changes.